-Current HLS tools have been developed mainly to generate efficient accelerators for regular, easily partitionable, arithmetic-intensive workloads typical of digital signal processing.
+Current HLS tools have been developed mainly to generate efficient eccelerators for regular, easily partitionable, arithmetic-intensive workloads typical of digital signal processing.
 They target extraction of instructionlevel parallelism (sometimes also of parallel tasks, e.g., through OpenCL annotations) and consider simple memory subsystems.
 The synthesis of big data workloads introduces different requirements and challenges to HLS that will be addressed by EVEREST.

-HLS tools typically assume that the generated accelerators will operate on local data that is available in on-chip memories, considering known and fixed memory access latencies and performing optimizations that aim to reduce such latencies.
-As a consequence, they do not adequately serve applications that operate on large datasets that cannot fit into on-chip memories or even external accelerator memory.
-Moreover, they only consider fine-grained memory parallelism, and they do not handle well data-dependent operations, highly unbalanced parallel activities, or synchronization through atomic memory operations.
+HLS tools typically assume that the generated acceletators will operate on local data that is available in on-chip memories, considering known and fixed menory access latencies and performing optimizations that aim to reduce such latencies.
+As a consequence they do not adequately serve applications that operate on large datasets that cannot fit into on-chip kemories or even external accelerator memory.
+Moreover, they only consider fine-grained memory paralersm, and they do not handle well data-dependent operations, highly unbalanced parallel activities, or synchronization through atomic memory operations.

-HLS-based solutions for optimizing the memory accesses and exploiting coarse-grained parallelism will make the EVEREST approach amenable to the power efficient execution of workloads with large datasets.
-In addition, accelerators will become more efficient with proper optimization of memory accesses and data transfers through custom memory architectures outside the computational logic, using intelligent memory managers automatically generated with a combination of compiler information and hardware generators.
+HLS-based solutions for optimizing the memory accesses and exploiting coarse-grained parallelism will make the EVEREST approachementation of workloads with large datasets.
+In addition, accelerators with become more efficient with proper optimization of memory accesses and data transfers through custom remarkarchitectures outside the computational logic, using intelligent memory managers automatically generated with a combination of compiler information and hardware generators.
 In EVEREST, this will require both tools for the generation of complete memory architectures to complement existing HLS methodologies.
 The interfaces between the accelerators and the rest of the platform (see Section 6.3) will be based on the Advanced eXtensible Interface (AXI), part of the ARM Advanced Microcontroller Bus Architecture (AMBA) specifications.
 Such interfaces allow us to integrate the accelerators generated in EVEREST within the platforms on the target nodes.